|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 She remained in the anchorage for about two weeks.
-On 14 March, the carrier departed the lagoon on her way to resume raids on Japan and to begin preliminary support work for the Okinawa operations scheduled for 1 April.
-On 18 March, she arrived in the operating area off Japan and began launching strikes against airfields on Kyūshū, Honshū, and Shikoku.
+On 14 March, the carrier departed the lagoon on her way to resume raids on Japan and to begin preliminary support work ahead of the landings on Okinawa scheduled on April 1, 1945.
+On March 18, 1945 arrived off Japan and began launching strikes against airfields on Kyūshū, Honshū, and Shikoku.

 The task group came under air attack almost as soon as operations began.
 At about 8:00am, a twin-engine bomber, probably a Yokosuka P1Y Frances attacked from her port side.
 The ship opened fire almost immediately and began scoring hits quickly.
 The plane began to burn but continued his run passing over Yorktown's bow and splashing in the water on her starboard side.
 Just seven minutes later, another Frances tried but also went down, a victim of the combined fire of the formation.
 No further attacks developed until that afternoon; and, in the meantime, Yorktown continued air operations.
 That afternoon, three Yokosuka D4Y Judy launched attacks on the carrier.
 The first two failed in their attacks and were shot in their attempts.
 The third succeeded in planting his bomb on the signal bridge.
 It passed through the first deck and exploded near the ship's hull.
 It punched two large holes through her side, killed five men, and wounded another 26.
 Yorktown, however, remained fully operational, and her anti-aircraft gunners brought the attacker down.
 She continued air operations against the three southernmost islands of Japan and retired for fueling operations on 20 March.